 Los Angeles Brain Injury Attorney

 The attorneys at Estey & Bomberger, LLP are compassionate and dedicated to their clients.
 We understand that when you are injured, you should focus on recovering.
-Our attorneys handle all paperwork, evidence gathering, and negotiations to alleviate your worry.
+Our Los Angeles personal injury attorneys handle all paperwork, evidence gathering, and negotiations to alleviate your worry.
 Founding partners, Steve Estey and Mike Bomberger, started this firm based on a commitment to integrity, honesty, and respect for their clients.

 We’re able to do this because we understand that medical bills and lost wages are not the only effects of a brain injury; pain and suffering, emotional anguish, and loss of consortium are damages that deserve compensation as well.
 Our firm will ensure that you are compensated fairly for everything.
 You can place your confidence in our firm to handle your case with the care and attention it deserves.

-Call Estey & Bomberger, LLP today to set up your free consultation.
+Call Estey & Bomberger, LLP today or contact us online to set up your free consultation.